tableau/extensions-api/docs/trex_security.md

 If you plan to make your extension available to others, using HTTPS assures your customers that their data is safe and that they are connecting to a trusted extension.
 Because the extension is using HTTPS, Tableau is also able to verify the identity of the server that hosts the extension, which prevents various malicious man-in-the-middle attacks that could occur if the extension were to use HTTP alone.

 > Note: For development or internal use, you can run your extension on your local computer as `localhost` and you can use the HTTP protocol.
+See [Use HTTP and localhost for development or internal use](#use-http-and-localhost-for-development-or-internal-use).